 - How realistic are the company’s projections and estimates for cash flow?
 Even with a turn-key property, you may still have some maintenance and vacancies, unless the turn-key company will guaranty those.

-Can you buy turn-key rental properties with less than 20% down?
+Can you buy turn-key rental properties with less than 20 percent down?

-Some turn-key rental property providers offer seller financing that can be used to buy turnkey proprieties for less than 20% down.
+Some turn-key rental property providers offer seller financing that can be used to buy turnkey proprieties for less than 20 percent down.
 The trade-off with putting less money down is higher interest rate and loan costs.
-Rates may be as high as 9 or 10 percent on seller financed turnkey properties.
+Rates may be as high as 9 or 10 percent on seller financed turn-key properties.

 Turn-key rental properties are a great way to invest for cash flow when cash flow is hard to find in your market.
 Turn-key rental properties are also a way to invest in rental properties without having to repair or rent out the house or having to find a property manager.
 However, it is hard to get a great deal on turnkey rentals because turn-key providers want compensation for all the work they do.

 How can you get more detailed information on specific turn-key properties?

 If you would like a custom report on turn-key rental properties and more information on turn-key rental property companies, please fill out the form below.
 Your contact information will not be given to anyone, except a turn-key rental property company.